 Fixing Overlapping Teeth with Invisalign

 Invisalign for overlapping teeth is an effective way of comfortably teeth straightening.
 Treatment consists of a series of aligners, each set worn for about two weeks.
 You wear them at all times, except when you’re eating, drinking, or brushing and flossing your teeth.
 Slowly, they align your teeth.

 In the past, dentists placed braces and other metal appliances on your teeth to straighten them.
 They were the only treatment for overlapping teeth.
 Today, one of the most commonly used treatment options by a Saturday dentist or a Sunday dentist is Invisalign.
 Throughout the process, you only visit your dentist once every six weeks for a check-up.
 The entire process takes, on average, about a year.
 Fixing overlapping teeth with Invisalign is effective and painless.

 Do you have any questions about the overlapping teeth treatment fix using invisalign in Yonkers?
-Would you like to schedule an appointment with the best Invisalign doctor in Yonkers of Park Avenue Smiles of Yonkers, Westchester County?
-Please contact our dental clinic for consultation with the overlapping teeth specialist.
+Would you like to schedule an appointment with the best Invisalign doctor in Yonkers of Park Avenue Smiles?
+Please contact our dentistry Yonkers clinic for consultation with the overlapping teeth specialist.